dwdjitendra-cloud/Focus-Object-Detection-in-Video-Interviews/README.md

 - Multiple-person detection to ensure only the candidate is present
 - Optional background voice detection (off by default)
 - Event logging with timestamps and severity
+- Intelligent throttling to avoid duplicate spam (e.g., `no_face` only after absence threshold; audio and object events debounced)
 - Integrity score calculated from violations
 - Reports: PDF and CSV with session summary and full timeline
 - UI convenience: shows the newest 5 events by default with a “View all” toggle